Frequently Asked Questions

 How can I personalize my room?

 Students are encouraged to personalize their rooms within reasonable guidelines set by the Office of Housing & Residential Life.
 Rooms can be personalized with posters and other wall coverings using sticky tack or blue painter's tape.
 Small carpets and curtains with tension rods may also be added to rooms for personalization.
 Students should check with their RHO or one of the Coordinators for Residence Life regarding standards before proceeding.
 Students are not allowed to paint their rooms.
+Please note that you will be charged for any damages to your room and furnishings that your personalization creates.

 Why do you say "residence hall" and not "dormitory"?